 Note that a person may be prosecuted for possession of stolen property in Nevada even if the person who did the stealing is never caught or convicted.

 Possession of stolen property in Nevada is an entirely separate crime than larceny.
-Las Vegas larceny law makes it an offense to steal property, such as shoplifting or mugging.
+Nevada grand larceny law and Nevada petit (petty) larceny law make it an offense to steal property, such as shoplifting or mugging.
 In contrast, NRS 205.272 makes it an offense to receive or possess property that is already been stolen by someone else.

 Common defenses to Nevada receipt of stolen property charges include the following: